Daves5771/SIMD_Vectorization_MultiCore/README.md

 # SIMD_Vectorization_MultiCore

 This software package illustrates the power of SIMD (Single Instruciton Multiple Data) through vectorization techniques as well as multi-core processing with the latest Microsoft .NET System.Numerics library.
 The codebase examples illustrate the marked speedup of processing using in the context of computer graphics, a very common application for the use of vectors and matricies.
 The solution contains two projects: Mandelbrot and RayTracer.
-The code is an update of a by Immo Landwerth which had last been updated on 4/4/2014. https://code.msdn.microsoft.com/windowsdesktop/SIMD-Sample-f2c8c35a
+The code is an update of a post by Immo Landwerth which had last been updated on 4/4/2014. https://code.msdn.microsoft.com/windowsdesktop/SIMD-Sample-f2c8c35a

 The modified codebase I have posted has the following changes:
 The projects were upgraded to the latest version of the System.Numerics.Vectors (4.3.0) which can be obtained via NuGet here: https://www.nuget.org/packages/System.Numerics.Vectors.